Plato’s Five Regimes: Understanding The Classical Forms of Government as Presented By Plato

 Aristocracy (and Monarchy)

 If we imagine a chariot, the driver is an aristocrat and horses are the other forms.
 The charioteer guides the horses, he does not destroy them or look down on them or directly control them.
-Just as a wise sage might have the experince and wisdom to reign in the pleasure seeking they enjoyed in their youth, the aristocrat reigns in the vices of the state and guides its virtues.
+Just as a wise sage might have the experience and wisdom to reign in the pleasure-seeking they enjoyed in their youth, the aristocrat reigns in the vices of the state and guides its virtues.

-Today we may think of an aristocracy of being somewhat oligarchical or hereditary, where an aristocrat is posh, has a rich dad, got a small loan, has a really well-managed portfolio, and even got a job on special orders from the King… but that is all more like Oligarchy (a lower-form).
+As said above, today we may think of an aristocracy of being somewhat oligarchical or hereditary, where an aristocrat is posh, has a rich dad, got a small loan, has a really well-managed portfolio, and even got a job on special orders from the King… but that style of hereditary wealth-based aristocracy is all more like Oligarchy (a lower-form).

 The general idea here is that those who best know the higher and lower forms (speaking here broadly in terms of virtues, aspects of the human condition, and forms of government; see Plato’s Theory of Forms), and that those who are generally the wisest, should guide the state.